 Example

-The Storage Blob Data Contributor role for a Storage Account controls write access to the Blob data.
-Someone without this role has no write access to the data, even if they have permission to assign roles.
+The role Storage Blob Data Contributor for a Storage Account controls write access to the Blob data.
+Without this role, there is no write access to the data, even if permission to assign roles is present.

 Guides